fahadsirkazi2006/dictionary/README.md

 # dictionary
-its my first time creating a dictionary of some birth dates
+ creating a dictionary of some birth dates